 Raiders of the Lost Ark is far more than just one of the finest action and adventure movies ever made.
 It is one of the most culturally significant in the history of modern cinema.
-Bringing together two of the biggest creative forces in 1970s and 1980s Hollywood.
+Bringing together two of the biggest creative forces in both 1970s and 1980s Hollywood.
 While redefining the action and adventure genre in ways that continue to impact on modern filmmaking.

 Let me take you back to 1977 and heady days of post Star Wars success.
 George Lucas found himself propelled into a whirlwind of public attention.
 While his friend Steven Spielberg, fresh from Close Encounters of the Third Kind equally found himself raised to the level of Hollywood royalty.
 Both men were nothing short of visionary, and both had a desire to reinvent the action and adventure film.
-Bringing back to the big screen the aesthetic of the 1930s and 1940s adventure serials they both loved.
-And this passion translated into into the idea of a travelling archaeologist in search of lost treasures.
-Mixing in aspects of Tintin, James Bond, 1954s Secrets of the Incas and Lawrence of Arabia.
-While in turn injecting an energy, humour and mythology that would go on to reinvent the public image of archeology.
+Bringing back to the big screen, the aesthetic of the 1930s and 1940s adventure serials they both loved.
+And this passion translated into the idea of a travelling archaeologist in search of lost treasures.
+Mixing in aspects of Tintin, James Bond, Secrets of the Incas and Lawrence of Arabia.
+While in turn injecting energy, humour and mythology that would go on to reinvent the public image of archaeology.

 Director: Steven Spielberg